 Curcuma longa; also known as Turmeric

 Origin: The main chemical in turmeric, the root of a plant related to ginger.
 Turmeric is a staple of traditional Chinese and Indian (Ayurvedic) medicine and a prime ingredient in curries.

-Claims: Reduces pain, inflammation and stiffness related to rheumatoid arthritis (RA) and osteoarthritis (OA); treats bursitis.
+Claims: Turmeric for arthritis reduces pain, inflammation and stiffness related to rheumatoid arthritis (RA) and osteoarthritis (OA); treats bursitis.

 What we know: A potent anti-inflammatory, curcumin blocks inflammatory cytokines and enzymes, including 5-LOX and cyclooxygenase-2 (COX-2), the target of the drug celecoxib.

-Studies: In 2016, an industry-sponsored systematic review of randomized controlled trials found that 1,000 mg a day of curcumin reduced OA pain and inflammation as well as nonsteroidal anti-inflammatory drugs (NSAIDs) like diclofenac and ibuprofen.
+Studies: Turmeric and arthritis have been studied.
+In 2016, an industry-sponsored systematic review of randomized controlled trials found that 1,000 mg a day of curcumin reduced OA pain and inflammation as well as nonsteroidal anti-inflammatory drugs (NSAIDs) like diclofenac and ibuprofen.
 Another 2016 study suggests curcumin might help prevent bone breakdown in people with RA.

 Dosage: Choose curcumin extract – whole turmeric is often contaminated with led.
 500 mg capsules twice daily.
 Curcumin makes up only a small percentage of turmeric and can be hard to absorb.
 Be sure to check the standardized amount of curcumin when looking for a supplement, and choose brands that use phospholipids (Meriva, BCM-95), antioxidants (CircuWin) or nanoparticles (Theracurmin) for better absorption.

 *High doses of turmeric can act as a blood thinner and cause upset stomach.